 Loki is by some, called the god of mischief, but is that really true, is Loki really a god according to the sources in Norse mythology?
-We know that the Aesir sees him as one of their own, even though he is a mix of a jötunn (a giant) and an ásynja (female Aesir).
+We know that the Aesir sees him as one of their own, even though he is half jötunn (a giant) and half Aesir.

 Loki is married to Sigyn, and together they have the sons Vali and Narfi.
 Sigyn is an extremely loyal wife, and no matter what happens to her husband, she will never leave his side.